Iraq locks down Baghdad before Arab summit

 "Prices of groceries have nearly doubled because of costly and difficult transport.
 People are afraid of shortages during the week the government has declared a holiday," said Ali Ibrahim, a grocer in Baghdad.

-Ibrahim said the tighter security measures had pushed up the price of one kilogram of apples to 2,500 Iraqi dinars ($2.14) from 1,250 Iraqi dinars.
+Ibrahim said the tighter security measures had pushed up the price of one kilogramme of apples to 2,500 Iraqi dinars ($2.14) from 1,250 Iraqi dinars.

 SCEPTICISM